php-ru/symfony-docs-ru/reference/configuration/doctrine.rst

 ...

 Path to the mapping or entity files (depending on the driver).
-If this path is relative it is assumed to be relative to the bundle root.
+If this path is relative, it is assumed to be relative to the bundle root.
 This only works if the name of your mapping is a bundle name.
 If you want to use this option to specify absolute paths you should prefix the path with the kernel parameters that exist in the DIC (for example ``%kernel.project_dir%``).